openenergymonitor/emontx4/readme.md

 **Key features**

 * Micro-controller: AVR128DB48 (VQFN 128 kb flash, 48-pin package)
-* 3 voltage channels (via RJ11 connector top-right, interfaces with separate voltage sensing board)
+* 3 voltage channels (via RJ11 connector top-right, interfaces with separate voltage sensing board, single phase firmware only at present).
 * 6 CT current channels on the base board.
-* Option to extend the number of CT channels to 12 via an additional extender board.
+* Option to extend the number of CT channels to 12 via an additional extender board (firmware not yet developed for this).
 * Precision voltage reference for the ADC to improve accuracy.
 * RJ45 socket for pulse counter and DS18B20 temperature sensing.
 * 3x 3-WAY pluggable terminal blocks for selectable temperature sensing, pulse or additional analog input.
 * RFM69CW 433MHz radio transceiver
 * DIP Switch to select node id
 * USB-C power and integrated CP2102 usb to serial chip
-* Serial and SPI pin headers designed for ESP8266+I2C LCD based shield module (more details soon).
+* Serial and SPI pin headers breakout internally, designed for use with adapter boards.

 The dimensions are slightly smaller than that of the emonTx v3 at 65mm long rather than 80mm.

 The board is designed to support both single and full 3-phase electricity monitoring when used in conjunction with the relevant external voltage sensing board.
 And the CT extender pin headers should provide a cost effective way of gaining additional CT channels.